Caring For Your Pup’s Skin at Home

 Starting with the dirtiest areas first, apply the shampoo to the feet and work your way up their body, making sure to pay close attention to the tail, stomach, crevices, and between their toes.
 Shampoo works by binding to dirt and oils that make your pup dirty, so it’s best to leave the shampoo on for a few minutes for it to work its magic before rinsing.

-Rinse thoroughly to ensure all product is washed out
+Rinse thoroughly to ensure all product is washed out.

 Always dry thoroughly, paying close attention to crevices.
 It is taught at Le Pawsh to not think of it as drying the coat, but instead, as drying the skin underneath.